 APD2280Y Introduction to Special Education and Adaptive Instruction

-All students must all take two half-course electives in their first year.
+All students must all take three half-course electives in their first year.

 Students in the PBI field must also complete the following course: APD1226H Foundations in Inquiry and Data-based Decision-Making.